typelevel/typelevel.github.com/posts/2016-10-17-minicheck.md

   }

+  // Repeatedly generate values until one passes the check
+  // (We would usually call this `filter`, but Scala requires us to
-  // Repeatedly generate values until one passes the check def withFilter(p: T => Boolean): Gen[T] = new Gen[T] {
+  // call it `withFilter` in order to be used in `for` comprehensions) def withFilter(p: T => Boolean): Gen[T] = new Gen[T] {
     def generate(size: Int, rnd: Random): T = {
       val candidate = self.generate(size, rnd)